The competition between high-end brokers is extremely tight, which is why traders sometimes have a difficult time choosing one broker over another.

 When signing up with eToro, you will be presented with just two types of accounts, the demo account, and the live account.

-eToro Disclaimer: 75% of retail investor accounts lose money when trading CFDs with this provider.
+eToro Disclaimer: 75% of retail CFD accounts lose money.

 The demo can be activated absolutely free but the live account requires a minimum first deposit that can vary from 200AUD to 1000AUD depending which part of the globe you are trading from.